-Transfer Credit
+Residency Requirements and Transfer Credit

-Students may potentially transfer up to 40 units of graduate-level courses in missiology or theology from an accredited institution into the program.
+A minimum of 32 units must be earned at Fuller Seminary.
+Students may potentially transfer up to 64 units of graduate-level courses in missiology or theology from an accredited institution into the program.

 Time Limit